enterpriseready/enterpriseready/content/features/product-security.md

 Most large enterprises will require that you have different roles for development, ops, monitoring, etc. It's important to be able to provide this, but there isn't a requirement that a single person cannot be in multiple roles.
 It should be structured so that a developer who also has SSH access to production servers cannot be assuming both roles simultaneously though.

 **Leverage Trusted Images**
 If using Docker, enable Content Trust to ensure the image lifecycle is securely managed.
+Use hardened images provided by the cloud provider, or if manually built, use a well-known configuration standard in the industry, such as [CIS configuration standards](https://www.cisecurity.org/cis-benchmarks/).

 ## Development
 ----